-Adam Waid Agile benefits Blogging Bob Galen branding Career Career Change Carol Hacker Craig Fisher Database Don Palmer Drupal Facebook Glen Bradley Hiring Hiring Manager Interview Introverts IT James Garvey Janna Mansker Jennifer Bradley Jennifer Kahnweiler Jobs Job search job seeker Justin Thomason Leadership LinkedIn Management Managers marketing MATRIX Matthew Schmitt Networking PM Project Management Project Manager resume Rick Sanders Sandy Jess Shannon Lowder Social Media SQL Stephanie A. Lloyd Success technology Twitter Willard Woodrow
+Adam Waid Agile benefits Blogging Bob Galen branding Brian Ray Career Career Change Carol Hacker Community Craig Fisher Don Palmer Drupal Facebook Glen Bradley Hiring Hiring Manager Interview Introverts James Garvey Janna Mansker Jennifer Bradley Jennifer Kahnweiler Jobs Job search job seeker Justin Thomason Leadership LinkedIn Management Managers marketing MATRIX Matthew Schmitt Networking PM Project Management Project Manager resume Rick Sanders Sandy Jess Shannon Lowder Social Media SQL Stephanie A. Lloyd Success technology Twitter Willard Woodrow

 7 weeks 3 days